|Quantitative Image Analysis - URA CNRS 2582|

 |Director : Olivo-Marin Jean-Christophe (firstname.lastname@example.org)|

 Automatic quantification of immunofluorescence images relies either on the detection and counting of spots superimposed on biological structures, usually immersed in a non-uniform background, or on the outlining of larger cellular compartments.
 We have developed methods for spot detection and characterisation that allow a fast and reproducible quantitative analysis of these images. based on a multiscale approach that uses a shift invariant discrete wavelet transform(SI-DWT) and on the selective filtering of wavelet coefficients.
 This scheme allows to separate and characterize objects of different sizes by selecting only a vicinity of detail images with corresponding scales adapted to the size of the spots.
 The extraction step consists in retaining the significant responses of the locally supported detail signal filters to the desired features, at the different scales of the wavelet representation.
 This is accomplished through a denoising technique using a threshold value which is image and level dependent and which can be computed automatically from the data.
-The program detects spots both in 2D and in 3D images.
+The program detects spots both in 2D and in 3D images and is used by several biological scientists to quantify their images.

 In order to characterise histopathological images stained by different colorations, we have developed a system to analyse colour images.
-Images are segmented by a split and merge approach colour quantization, to reduce colour classes.
+Images are segmented by a split and merge approach and by colour quantization, to reduce colour classes.
 We have also defined a criterion to choose the best colour space.
 This method has been applied successfully to two applications: quantification of immune cells in mouse livers and interstitial fibrosis quantification in chronic allograft nephropathy of renal biopsy.
 In the first application, as the immune cells are stained in red colour, we have quantified the total red area over the total area of the liver.
 In the second application, the program automatically extracts areas with the green colour class that uniquely characterizes interstitial fibrosis.
 The system has been designed to automatically eliminate obsolescent glomeruli, renal capsule and basal membrane of tubular cells.
 The proportion of green to total pixels in the biopsy was then calculated and used as an index of interstitial fibrosis.
 The results are correlated to the values of quantification realised by an expert.
-This project is part of the PTR (Transverse Research Project) Quantitative image analysis in kidney transplant, performed in collaboration with the "kidney transplant Unit ", (Dr E. Morellon) at the Necker Hospital in Paris.
+This project was part of the PTR (Transverse Research Project) Quantitative image analysis in kidney transplant, performed in collaboration with the "kidney transplant Unit ", (Dr E. Morellon) at the Necker Hospital in Paris ans is now being extended to new clinical studies.

 Keywords: image processing, motility, shape, microscopy, color image analysis, active contours, level sets, wavelets, Kalman filter, probabilistic data association filters